 This time around, we have brought some of our family members to Tuck Kee Ipoh, one of the fried noodle “specialists” restaurant that has been around since 1963 at the same location, 55 years ago.
-Most of the people are quite familiar when someone mentions this name and it’ll be like “oh, this is the one which is famous for its wat tan hor or canotnese fried noodles” kind of reaction.
-With operating for more than 50 years, Tuck Kee Ipoh is counted as a well-established restaurant specializing in ‘Dai Cao’.
-Its popularity has been growing over decades and still being one of the places that serve the best stir-fry noodles in town, left alone the rest of side dishes they have got to offer in their menu.
+Most of the people are quite familiar when someone mentions this name.
+It’ll be like “oh, this is the one which is famous for its wat tan hor or Cantonese fried noodles” kind of reaction.
+With operating for more than 50 years, Tuck Kee Ipoh is a well-established restaurant specializing in ‘Dai Cao’.
+Its popularity has been growing over the decades and still being one of the places that serve the best stir-fry noodles in town, left alone the rest of the side dishes they have got to offer in their menu.
 Ah!
-But there are numerous “New” Tuck Kee’s mushrooming around the original one, so be warned!
+But there are numerous “New” Tuck Kee’s mushrooming around the original one, so be caution!

-After a small discussion among us, we have decided to go for Fried Fish Paste Noodle, Braised Yee Mee, Hokkien Style Fried Mihun and Hor Fun, Braised Chicken Feet, Boiled Baby Octopus and Bean Sprout.
+After a small discussion among us, we have decided to go for Fried Fish Paste Noodle, Braised Yee Mee, Hokkien Style Fried Mihun, and Hor Fun, Braised Chicken Feet, Boiled Baby Octopus, and Bean Sprout.
 Honestly, this is Tuck Kee … so … the noodles were slippery good, but be warned, for the unordained, Wat Tan Hor is served in a bowl in Ipoh, something which our Papa does not understand and Tuck Kee is well known for it’s Boiled Octopus and chili sauce.
-It’s old style comfort food, as the fat glistens from the corners of your lips with every bite.
+It’s old-style comfort food, as the fat glistens from the corners of your lips with every bite.

 61, Jalan Yau Tet Shin, Taman Jubilee, 30300 Ipoh, Perak, Malaysia

 NOTE : We do not eat for free, nor were we paid for this review.
 We ordered and paid for everything that we consume.
-This review is a general summary from feedback provided by all members of the M Boutique Family who partook in the Food Review.
+This review is a general summary from feedback by all members of the M Boutique Family who partook in the Food Review.
 If you need to know more about them, don’t forget to pay a visit to their Facebook page.